Sheriff Has Hilarious Response To Capture Of NJ Man Accused Of Threatening To Kill Him (VIDEO)

 "I guess if I looked like this I really wouldn't want to be identified being 38 years old living in my mother's back bedroom with no job," the sheriff said, holding Golden's mugshot.

-In the clip of Golden's arrest, an elderly woman answers the door when when South Brunswick police came knocking on for her son on Monday, March 13, according to the footage posted by the VSCO.
+In the clip of Golden's arrest, an elderly woman answers the door when South Brunswick police came knocking for her son on Monday, March 13, according to the footage posted by the Volusia Sheriff's Office

 "Richard!" his mom yells.
 "They're here.
 I don't know who they are but they're here."